Trip 7. Seabirds and Glaciers in Kenai Fjords National Park, 2-day Option

 Start and end times: 7 am Saturday, 29 June, to Sunday, 30 June, before 5 pm

 Cost: AOS registration fee is $475 per adult, $365 per child (ages 2–11).
-This covers costs of the van, boat tour, Alaska Sealife Center tour, and overnight lodging.
+This covers costs of the van, boat tour, Alaska Sealife Center tour, and overnight lodging (double occupancy; other options below).
 Cost of meals (except lunch on boat) will be paid for individually by participants.

 Maximum participants: 10